 - 1 tsp salt

-- Garlic salt
+- 1 Tbs Garlic salt Or to preference, divided

-- 1/2 cup butter (melted)
+- 1/2 cup butter melted

-- Roll out dough into a rectangle
+- Roll out dough into a rectangle shape.

 - Cover breadsticks and let rise for 20 minutes.